jeanbondy/fsnd-capstone/README.md

 }
 ```

-### GET /actors/{id}
+#### GET /actors/{id}
 Returns a list with a single actor with the given id, the total number of actors, and the success value.
+Requires permission: `get:actors`

 | Role | Permission |
 | ------ | ------ |